Kubernetes version

 While exceeding the supported version range is likely to work for most api resources: we do not test kube's functionality outside this version range.

 For a small number of api resources, kube provides abstractions that are not managed along with the generated sources.
-For these cases we currently track the source and remove when Kubernetes removes them.
+For these cases we track the source and remove when Kubernetes removes them (to avoid double dipping on deprecation time).

-This only affects a small number of special resources such as CustomResourceDefinition
+This affects a small number of special resources such as CustomResourceDefinition

 , Event